-- The insulated copper pipe work: - should be fixed at suitable locations to prevent or reduce the possibility of noise from water hammer and vibration from occurring - is not to be placed or installed in contact with plastic pipe work. - Likewise, plastic pipe work is not to be placed or installed in contact with the insulated copper pipe work after the collector circuit is installed. - Plastic pipe MUST NOT be used, as it will not withstand the temperature and pressure of the water generated by the solar collectors under stagnation conditions.
+- The insulated copper pipe work: - should be fixed at suitable locations to prevent or reduce the possibility of noise from water hammer and vibration from occurring - is not to be placed or installed in contact with plastic pipe work.

+Likewise, plastic pipe work is not to be placed or installed in contact with the insulated copper pipe work after the collector circuit is installed.

+- Plastic pipe MUST NOT be used, as it will not withstand the temperature and pressure of the water generated by the solar collectors under stagnation conditions.
 Extremely high water temperatures of up to 150°C for non-selective surface collectors and greater than 200°C for selective surface collectors and high water pressures exceeding 1000 kPa can be generated under these conditions.
 Plastic pipe cannot withstand these temperatures and pressures and MUST NOT be used.
 Failure of plastic pipe can lead to the release of high temperature water and cause severe water damage and flooding. - The solar hot outlet and hot sensor connection is to be the highest point of the system.
 The highest point of the solar hot and solar cold pipes must be where they connect to the solar collectors, to avoid the possibility of air locks occurring in the system.
 There MUST BE a continuous fall in the pipe work from the solar collectors to the solar storage tank.
-Horizontal runs of pipe work are acceptable and may be installed as part of an open circuit system. - A non-return valve MUST BE installed on the cold water line to the solar storage tank AFTER the cold water branch to a temperature limiting device. - The pressure applied to the collector circuit and solar collectors during a pressure test of an open circuit system MUST NOT exceed 1000 kPa, otherwise damage may result.
+Horizontal runs of pipe work are acceptable and may be installed as part of an open circuit system. - The pressure applied to the collector circuit and solar collectors during a pressure test of an open circuit system MUST NOT exceed 1000 kPa, otherwise damage may result.
 Refer to "Pressure Testing" on page 45.